Co-Signing A Mortgage Loan: What Both Parties Need To Know

 - Spouses or domestic partners

-If the non-occupant co-client is a close friend, you need to write an additional letter to your mortgage lender explaining your relationship and why your friend wants to help you.
+If the co-signer is a close friend, you’ll need to write an additional letter to your mortgage lender explaining your relationship and why your friend wants to help you.

-Your non-occupant co-client must also live in the United States for most of the year.
-They must have a DTI of 70% or less if you have less than a 20% down payment.
-If you have more than 20% to put down, your co-client’s DTI can be anything.
-On an FHA loan, the non-occupant co-client must be on the title of the home.
+Your nonoccupant co-client must also live in the United States for most of the year.
+They must have a DTI of 70% or lower if you have less than a 20% down payment.
+On an FHA loan, the co-signer must be on the title of the home.

-There are a few additional things you can do to protect yourself against your primary occupant’s financial missteps.
-Here are the steps you should take if you agree to become a non-occupant co-client on a mortgage loan:
+You can take a few additional steps to protect yourself against your primary occupant’s financial missteps.
+Let’s look at the steps you should take if you agree to become a nonoccupant co-client on a mortgage loan: